actions-marketplace-validations/axel-op_package-java-aws-lambda/README.md

 The [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin) is used to build the Uber JAR.
 While configuring it in the `pom.xml` is the recommended way to use it, here we execute it from the command line so the `pom.xml` doesn't have to be edited.

+## Inputs/Outputs

+- The input `working-directory` is optional and indicates where is the root directory of your Lambda function.
+- The output `deployment-file` is an absolute path to the JAR that should be deployed (see the example below).

 ## Example workflow

 This GitHub Actions workflow shows how to deploy an AWS Lambda [using the `UpdateFunctionCode` API](https://docs.aws.amazon.com/lambda/latest/dg/API_UpdateFunctionCode.html) with the `aws` CLI: